 Rising Indian boxer, Lovlina Borgohain is a two–time World Championship bronze medalist.
-Now, this phenomenal performer from Assam is all set to make India proud in the Tokyo Olympics.
+Now, this phenomenal performer from Assam made India proud in the Tokyo Olympics by winning a bronze medal.
 She is the first female boxer from the state to qualify for the Olympics.

 Lovlina was born in Sarupathar, the Golghat district of Assam.
 She belongs to a middle-class family where her late father Tiken Borgohain was a businessman and her mother, Mamani Borgohain is a homemaker.
 She has twin siblings, Licha and Lima who are national-level kickboxers.

 Just like her siblings, Lovlina also started her journey as a kickboxer.
 The three sisters were drawn to kickboxing at an early stage and even went on to compete at the national level in the same.
 However, later Lovlina’s siblings decided not to pursue it further while she switched to boxing.

 The 23-year-old athlete started her boxing journey at Sports Authority of India (SAI) trials at her school, Barpathar Girls High School.
 During these trials, she came into the eyes of Padum Boro who started coaching her.
 Later, she started taking lessons from India’s chief women’s boxing coach, Shiv Singh.

 Since 2016, she has been representing India at the national and international levels.
 She won a gold medal at the first India Open International Boxing tournament which was held in New Delhi along with the 2019 AIBA Women’s World Boxing Championships.

 She won a bronze medal at the Asian Women’s Championships in Ho Chi Minh city in 2017 and World Championships in Delhi in 2018.
 Also, she won a silver medal at the second India Open International Boxing Tournament which was held in Guwahati along with securing the third rank in the 69 kg welterweight category.